zainabfirdous/Linkedin_Personalized_Message_Generator/README.md

 Note: Python version used 3.12.7, Django version used 5.1.3

+Project Structure:
+msg_generator_ui: React server for UI.
+Src folder contains the UI code.
+personalized_message: Django server for backend.
+The main project is personalized_message, the app "linkedin_messages" has all the APIs.

 Set-up details:
 1. Create a virtaul environemnt using venv, to isolate the project setup from global setup.
 2. activate the virtual environemnt.
 For macOS use the command "source myenv/bin/activate".